zhuohan/teamKill/docs/final.md

 ### Building the game:

 Game rules:
-We implemented the game ourselves.
+We implement the game ourselves.
 The game is a survival game in Minecraft and the player tries to survive in the map as long as possible.
-During the game, each player walks inside a plain ground and each tile of the ground disappears 10 seconds after a player stepped on it.
+During the game, each player walks inside a plain ground and each tile of the ground disappears 10 seconds after a player steps on it.
 Players have to keep moving in order to survive.

 Implementing the game:

-We wrote a special block that will be destroyed 10 seconds after something collides with it.
+We implement a special block that would be destroyed 10 seconds after something collided with it.
 However, the Minecraft API is limited, and does not have the function for delaying the destruction.
-To solve that problem, we implemented a hashmap (dictionary) to store all the destructions and time spot.
+To solve that problem, we implement a hashmap (dictionary) to store all the destructions and time spot.
 Then, we destroy the blocks after the time in the dictionary is 10 seconds earlier than the current time.

-After creating the block, we designed the map with 40 * 40 special block.
+After creating the block, we design the map with 40 * 40 special block.
 To prevent the player going beyond the ground, we surround it with diamond block that is 10 units high.
 To make sure the player lose after it falls off the ground, we put 2 layers of lava underneath the ground.

 (For more information about how the game works, please watch our video.)
 ![Screenshot](Mine3.PNG){:class="img-responsive centered" height="40%"}